dailymotion-oss/octopilot/docs/current-version/content/use-cases/app-promotion.md

 This is a screenshot of a Pull Request on the production environment git repository:
 - the PR has been created to promote `v3.14.1` of the application
-- later, `v3.15.0` as been released - and promoted.
+- later, `v3.15.0` has been released - and promoted.
 Thus adding a new commit to the PR
 - and then, `some-user` merged the Pull Request, to deploy in prod

 You'll notice that we have 2 release notes in the PR: 1 for each release.
-So you can see the full changelog for every releases that will be deployed when you'll merge this PR.
+So you can see the full changelog for every release that will be deployed when you'll merge this PR.

 ![](screenshot-app-promotion-pr-multi-commits.png)